MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/faq-add-team-members.md

 ---
-title: Troubleshoot adding members to team projects in VSTS
+title: Troubleshoot adding members to projects in Azure DevOps Services
-description: Learn the answers to frequently asked questions (FAQs), like how to add more members to your team project, help users sign in, remove users, and more ms.prod: devops ms.technology: devops-accounts ms.assetid: d3945cd4-d024-4d6f-b949-9feaa62e9948
+description: Learn the answers to frequently asked questions (FAQs), like how to add more members to your project, help users sign in, remove users, and more ms.prod: devops ms.technology: devops-accounts ms.assetid: d3945cd4-d024-4d6f-b949-9feaa62e9948